Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Pre-training Objectives

 \subsubsection{Token-level}

-Most pre-training models use token MLM ~\cite{devlin2018bert} by masking some percentage of the input tokens at random and then predicting those masked tokens.
-Standard MLM used in Tapas~\cite{herzig2020tapas}, MATE~\cite{eisenschlos2021mate} and TableFormer~\cite{tableformer2021}, uses a masking rate of 15\% tokens.
-Some methods use a slightly larger masked ratio to make the pre-training more challenging, e.g., MLM used in TURL~\cite{deng2020turl} masks 20\% of the token positions at random.
-Some models not only utilize tables but also utilize NL context around tables.
-In addition, Some methods have certain restrictions on selected masked tokens, e.g., MLM used in TABERT~\cite{yin2020tabert} only masks tokens in an NL context, and MLM used in TURL~\cite{deng2020turl} and GraPPa~\cite{deng2020structure} masks both NL sentences and table headers.
+Most pre-training models used token MLM ~\cite{devlin2018bert} by masking the input tokens at random and then predicting those masked tokens.
+TaPas, MATE, and TableFormer followed the standard MLM procedure to randomly mask 15\% of tokens.
+Larger ratio was taken by TURL (20\%) and TUTA (30\%) to make recovering more challenging.
+Certain restrictions could also be applied on what tokens to mask.
+E.g., MLM used in TaBERT only masked tokens in external NL context, and MLM used in TURL and GraPPa masked both NL context and table headers.

-In addition to MLM, the Masked Entity Recovery (MER) objective used in TURL~\cite{deng2020turl} masks a certain percentage of input entity cells and then recovers the linked entity based on surrounding entity cells and table metadata.
-It helps the model capture the factual knowledge embedded in the table content and the associations between table metadata and table content.